What Is Dog Aggression?

 It is imperative to never use pain, or punitive training devices to try to treat or cure dog aggression.
 Never use choke chains, shock collars (aka vibration collars), or prong collars as they will make your dog’s aggression worse and cause more harm.
 For more information on why punitive dog training equipment is harmful to dogs please refer to this article.

 Instead, a behaviorist may use any of these training methods and factors to treat an aggressive dog.

 - Behavior modification – SD/CC when treating an aggressive dog. relaxation and deference protocols

-- Foundation dog training skills – This will include dog obedience training skills such as sit, down, stay, orienting toward to parent, and hand targeting
+- Foundation dog training skills – This will include marker training, dog obedience training skills such as sit, down, stay, orienting toward to parent, and hand targeting

 - Changing environmental aspects (including parents behavior)